datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `SELECT * FROM SALES`

-> Question:  give info
+> Question:  What's the overall sales look like?

+`SELECT Rank, Name, Platform, Year, Total_Sales FROM SALES`

 `@script`
 First case study, a dataset from Video Game Global Sales.
 This dataset is based on a Kaggle's competition.
 Imagine that you work in a video game industry and you are tasked to carry out market research.
 Your job is to analyse sales trend.

 First, lets retrieve all columns from the Sales table by executing the SELECT statement here.

-As, mentioned in the previous slide, only retrieve the data that you need.
+Here, you want to explore annual sales of game consoles and the ranking information.
+You can revise the first query by only retrieving the columns you want in your result.

 ---